 The notion of shared fate can be colorblind, and a civic nationalist has to emphasize this while at the same time not succumbing to the premises and the language of the Left.
 For example, “colorblind,” “assimilation,” and “meritocracy” are not code words for racism.
-They are noble concepts to live by, they are the inclusive premises of the American civilization, and they must be defended at all costs.
+They are noble concepts to live by, they are the inclusive premises of American civilization and America’s vitality, and they must be defended at all costs.

 America’s destiny, according to civic nationalists, can be to remain a leader and an example to the world, while caring for its own citizens in a way that doesn’t alienate the world, but inspires other nations to do the same.
 America’s destiny can be to invest in practical, prosperity-oriented projects at home and abroad, to maintain technological and military preeminence, and to blaze a trail into the solar system.
 This is a vision that civic nationalists need to let every American know they can share.

 What Does the Future Hold?